Healthy Built Environment

 What is the built environment?

-How does the built environment affect your health?
+How is the built environment connected to our health?

 What is York Region doing to create a healthier built environment?